loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

     If in doubt revoke access to the key at [https://developer.apple.com/account/resources/authkeys/list](https://developer.apple.com/account/resources/authkeys/list) and generate a new one.

 To show the QR Code, go into Remote settings on the phone that is already configured for remote control.
-Click the button Export Remote Settings as QR Code and the QR code will show on screen.
+Click the button Import/Export Settings and then choose Export Remote Settings.
+(The graphic below is out of date).
+You can access this same function by going to Settings->Import/Export Settings directly.

 > This process works for both Loop Remote Control and for Trio Remote Control, with the generated QR Code specific to the app that is being followed.